Oblomov/minetest-mod-prospector/READEM.rst

 with the appropriate key (cycling through both aerial and radar views), and the user can use zoom view (with a FOV that is even smaller than the one provided by the binoculars).

+Usingthe prospecting kit will make all surrounding ores emit glowing particles that float towards the user.

 License
 -------